Volunteers – Background Checks & Training

 Cardiac Arrest

 Sudden Cardiac Arrest training training is required by California law for coaches in educational sports programs.
+To satisfy this, you can take this free course:

 The training is good for 2 years (Cal Ed Code § 33479.6).